-A program of as many as 40 presentations each semester, this unique series of lectures, interactive presentations, and discussions, is held in the Dialogue Room (Comal Hall 116).
+A program of as many as 40 presentations each semester, this unique series of lectures, interactive presentations, and discussions, is held in the Dialogue Room (Comal 116).

 Philosophy faculty and majors select weekly topics such as The Global Village, Aesthetics and Athletics, Patriotism and Democracy, Passion, Animal Consciousness, and Time Travel, to name a few.